-Oh the joy of having friends whol ive abroad.
-OK, so you do;t get to see them that often, but it means that you get to visit them.
-A while ago (way back in 2008 to be exact) we had the chance to visit our friend Phil in the South of France, and it was from this that I can write this Aix En Provence travel blog.
-It is not “the best of Aix En Provence” but more a couple of highlights and a sense of time and place.
+Oh the joy of having friends who live abroad.
+OK, so you don’t get to see them that often, but it means that you get to visit them.
+Back in 2008 we had the chance to visit our friend Phil in the South of France, and it was from this that I can write this Aix-en-Provence travel blog.
+It is not “the best of Aix-en-Provence” but more a couple of highlights and a sense of time and place.

-Marseilles Provence airport, Marseilles and Aix En Provence form a triangle on the map.
+Marseilles Provence airport, Marseilles and Aix-en-Provence form a triangle on the map.
 The airport is roughly 25km from each of the towns.
-It has been cited as one of those mislabelled small airports that low cost airlines use, named after big cities, but it was perfect for our to visit Aix En Provence (hereafter referred to as Aix to save my thumbs).
+It has been cited as one of those mislabelled small airports that low cost airlines use, named after big cities, but it was perfect for our to visit Aix-en-Provence.
 When we arrived at the airport we jumped on a bus from just outside terminal which took just under half an hour to reach its destination.
-Two of our friends, Phil and Abi were living and working in Aix, and Phil was putting us up for a couple of nights.
+Two of our friends, Phil and Abi were living and working in Aix-en-Provence, and Phil was putting us up for a couple of nights.

 We arrived in the main square to an absolute deluge.
 We were wildly under prepared but Phil, sensible chap that he is, had brought his umbrella and donated it to us, so Mr Fluskey and I huddled under it as we climbed the hill towards his flat.